 FileDrop is available as a free download for Android and Windows platforms.
 To do a file transfer:

-2. Download the Windows app from the company website.
+1. Download the app from the company website.

 On the Windows PC, you need to run the EXE file, and follow the steps outlined in the wizard.
 This is a clean install and should happen in under 30 seconds.
 Windows Firewall may block access to the tool, so make sure to hit the Allow access button when you see it.